 What do your children call theirs?
 Anatomically correct or cutesy?

 So, what do your children call their 'bits'?
-It's the age old parenting dilemma – do you go for the anatomically correct, if somewhat clinical, vagina and penis, or do you adopt 'pet' or cutesy names when talking to your kids about their bits?
+It's the age old parenting dilemma – do you go for the anatomically correct, if somewhat clinical, vagina and penis, the more colloquial willy and fanny, or do you adopt 'pet' or cutesy names when talking to your kids?

 Then my best friend had a baby.
 We'd had long discussions about anatomical versus pet names in the past.
 She knew of my fairy and winkle upbringing.
 I asked her what she would be calling her boy's bits.
 'He has a Pink Wink,' she told me proudly.